TED

 Bruno Giussani

-In 2011, 2012, 2014 and 2015, the magazine Wired UK selected him as one of the "Wired 100", the 100 most influential Europeans.
-In Spring 2013 he was selected as one of Good Magazine's "GOOD 100".
-From 2005 to 2015 Bruno has also co-founded, curated and hosted the annual Forum des 100, which is considered among the leading conferences on politics and the economy in Switzerland.
+For several years he also hosted of the annual Sparks! conference at CERN in Geneva and the second season of the CERN Sparks Podcast, and co-hosted the Global Investment Forum, also taking place in Geneva.
+From 2005 to 2015 he co-founded, curated and hosted the annual Forum des 100, which is considered among the leading conferences on politics and the economy in Switzerland.
+For 24 years he was also a member of the Board of Directors of Tinext Group, a Swiss software firm he co-founded.
 For five years, from 2017 to 2022, he was the Chairman of the Geneva International Film Festival and Forum on Human Rights (FIFDH), the world's leading film festival devoted to human rights.

-A graduate in Political Science at the University of Geneva, prior to joining TED, Bruno was a well-known writer and commentator.
-For several years he edited the political section of Swiss news magazine L'Hebdo, before becoming its US correspondent and, later, its technology columnist and editor of the first Swiss online news web site, Webdo, launched in 1995.
+A graduate in Political Science at the University of Geneva, for several years in the 1990s he edited the political section of Swiss news magazine L'Hebdo, before becoming its US correspondent and, later, its technology columnist and editor of the first Swiss online news web site, Webdo, launched in 1995.
 His writings have been published in newspapers, magazines and websites in Switzerland, across Europe and the United States, including the New York Times (for which he wrote the Eurobytes column from 1996 to 2000), the Wall Street Journal Europe, Wired magazine, The Economist, Business Week, The International Herald Tribune, the Neue Zurcher Zeitung (Switzerland), L'Hebdo (Switzerland), Liberation (France), Il Sole-24Ore and La Repubblica (Italy), The Huffington Post, and more.
 He was also the European editor of the now-defunct Industry Standard magazine and one of the founding editors of its European edition, and the producer of the magazine's Global Internet Summit (Barcelona, 2000).
 His former blog, LunchOverIP, which he wrote from 2005 to 2008 won him a national Swiss award in 2006, while his articles on technology and innovation in L'Hebdo were awarded in 1995 the Swiss Prize for Technology Journalism.

-He was a Knight Fellow at Stanford University during the 2003/04 academic year, and an Affiliated Fellow at that university's Institute for International Studies, and later a member of the Board of the Knight Fellowships from 2008 to 2016.
+Bruno has authored or co-authored several books, favoring a pragmatic, no-hype approach.
 From 1998 to 2000 he was Head of Online Strategy at the World Economic Forum.
 In 2014 and 2015 he was a Senior Adviser to the Atlantic Council.
 He has also been instrumental in launching and helping develop [y]our 2040, the LIFT conference, the global Sandbox Network and the Postcode Lottery Green Challenge and was an adviser to the DLD conference, the Brain Forum and the Bloomberg New Energy Finance Summit among other ideas-sharing initiatives, and to Canal+ Kindia2015 project.
 He curated the speakers series of the first Homo Faber exhibition of European craftsmanship (Venice, Italy).
 He was a member of the jury of Bloomberg Philanthropies' Mayors Challenge 2014 and a member of the Jury of UNHCR's 2018 and 2019 Nansen Award.

-Bruno has co-founded two Internet companies: Tinet, in 1995, the first Internet service provider in the Italian-speaking part of Switzerland (then sold to Cablecom, now UPC), and Tinext, in 2000, a software firm with offices in Switzerland, Italy and the UAE, of which he is Vice-Chairman.
+Bruno has co-founded two Internet companies: Tinet, in 1995, the first Internet service provider in the Italian-speaking part of Switzerland (then sold to Cablecom, now UPC), and Tinext, in 2000, a software firm with offices in Switzerland, Italy and the UAE, of which he was Vice-Chairman.
 He was the Director of Innovation of the short-lived startup 3GMobile, an attempt to launch a new mobile telecom operator in Switzerland.
 From 2002 to 2008 he was a member of the Board of Namics, the largest Swiss Internet consultancy.

 www.giussani.com